code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Reference_Borrowing/README.md

 ## References
+- **What?**
-- **What?** Reference to an object is opposite of taking ownership of the value.
+  - Reference to an object is opposite of taking ownership of the value.
+  - We cannot change reference, Why?
+See borrowing below
 ```rust
 fn main() {
     let s1 = String::from("hello");             //String allocated on heap can be resized.